 But not all top universities accept second MBA applicants.
-Age and experience can also stop applicants in their tracks, for the traditional 2 year MBA in USA.
+High age (over 30) and too much experience (10+ years) can also stop applicants in their tracks, for the traditional 2 year MBA in USA.

 A 2nd MBA from IIM or India (1-year MBA format) is a option for those who want to stay back in India.
 But what if you’ve set your mind on a jet-setting, international career?

 Rahul Muchhal was among those who faced all these challenges.

 I am an Indian male with 11+ years of work experience in sales and leadership roles (last 18 months of which have been at Hennef, Germany) pursing a techno entrepreneurship venture.